idominikosgr/VibeKit-VDK-CLI/docs/Hub-Integration.md

 ### Key Components

-1. **Vibe Coding Rules Repository**: The canonical source of truth for all rule content, containing MDC files organized in a structured way.
+1. **VibeKit VDK CLI Repository**: The canonical source of truth for all rule content, containing MDC files organized in a structured way.

 2. **Vibe Coding RulesHub**: The frontend application that provides a user interface for browsing, searching, and downloading rules.